 Nobody wants to have hard water in the house.
-The damage to internal piping, appliances, limescale build-up, and skin irritation are just a few problems that hard water causes.
+Damage to internal piping, appliances, limescale build-up, and skin irritation are just a few problems that hard water causes.
 In order to figure out if our water is too hard, we have to consult the water hardness scale (preferably a hard water ppm chart we list below).

 According to the water hardness scale, more than 85% of US households have hard water in their piping.
 How to know if you have hard water?
 Simple: